cathiele/rpngo/USER_GUIDE.md

 - Press up and down arrows to scroll through command history
 - Ctrl-C to cancel a running program
 - Ctrl-D to exit the program
-- Press "esc" or "page up" to enter scrolling mode where you can use page up, page down, up arrow and down arrow to view text that has scrolled off the top of the window. "esc" or scrolling down far enough exits this mode.
+- Press "ESC" or "page up" to enter scrolling mode where you can use page up, page down, up arrow and down arrow to view text that has scrolled off the top of the window.
+"ESC" or scrolling down far enough exits this mode.

-Type `edit` to enter a full-panel multiline editor.
+Type `edit` to enter a full-panel multi-line editor.
 The window will contain the value at the top of the stack.
 For example:

 ```